alicemason/AMPC18/_pages/Program.md

 ---
  layout: archive
- permalink: /_pages/Programme/
+ permalink: /_pages/Program/
- title: "Programme"
+ title: "Program"
  header:
    overlay_image: "/assets/images/cott.jpg"
  author_profile: false
 ---

-# Programme
+# Program

-We will post a PDF of the programme in the next few weeks.
+We will post a PDF of the program in the next few weeks.

 # Schedule
 You can download a copy of the schedule for the conference here.